Open Letter to Valery Fedorenko

 I’m actually very surprised that no one else has come forward about your course material, I really am, but then again, I think some people might be intimidated, who knows.
 Not me.

-No I’m not angry because you have failed me on almost everything I submitted via video, I expected that, that is exactly how it should work and is exactly what I wanted.
+No I’m not angry because you have failed me on almost everything I submitted via video, I expected that, that is exactly how it should work, and is exactly what I wanted.
 I wanted to learn, to do so I need to know what I did wrong and how I can improve, this is where your company has failed again.

-I am a bit upset about how I get a 3 month notice, mind you, only after I made contact, not vice versa, and submit my video within a couple of weeks of getting notice, then it was clear I was almost there, almost had analysed your video enough times to understand what you were doing and what I needed to do, hell I even downloaded you doing the exercises and then played them next to my video performing the same exercises, we were in sync, it was great!
+I am a bit upset about how I get a 3 month notice, mind you, only after I made contact, not vice versa, and submit my video within a couple of weeks of getting notice, then it was clear I was almost there, almost had analysed your video enough times to understand what you were doing and what I needed to do, hell, I even downloaded videos of you doing the exercises, and then played them next to my video performing the same exercises, we were in sync, it was great!
 I’ll be posting that later.
 Anyways, so I submit these videos which I know would be accepted, because we were in sync remember, then I get this email back

 “Many thanks for your email.
 I was however rather surprised to hear from you as you are no longer on my books.
 According to my records, in August of this year you were given three months in which to complete your course and that expired 18 November.
 I cannot require Valery (or any other member of the team here) to view submissions by students no longer on our books.